 How to deal with sticky fingers during the harvest

 Harvesting resinous buds will leave your finger coated in the reddish-brown resin.
 You can minimize the discomfort of sticky fingers right in the field.
 Growing in close vicinity to the Balsam poplar and cottonwood trees are Trembling Aspens (Populus tremuloides).
-Look for white yeasty powder on the smooth bark of the Trembling Aspen.
+Look for the white yeasty powder on the smooth bark of the Trembling Aspen.
 When you rub your hands on the bark of the tree, the white powder covers the resin on your fingers, removing the stickiness, so you can keep picking.

 Making Balm of Gilead infused oil